luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     }
     ```

+2. Update `src/App.tsx` to include Login route
-2. Test: Create a test user in Supabase Auth dashboard, try logging in
+3. Test: Create a test user in Supabase Auth dashboard, try logging in
-3. Test on a real phone: Deploy to Vercel (or use ngrok) and open on phone browser
+4. Test on a real phone: Deploy to Netlify/Vercel (or use ngrok) and open on phone browser

 **Testing:** Can log in via web, redirects to dashboard.
 Works on phone browser.